5 effective social media campaigns from Science and Engineering

 4. Jacobs

-Jacobs is a well-known international organisation that used social media to showcase their people and give their community a more detailed insight into the work they do.
+Jacobs is a well-known international organisation that uses social media to showcase their people.
+Through these channels, they give their community a more detailed insight into the work they do.

 Goal: Build a community around the business